Dreadnought: In action

 The First World War saw no decisive engagements between battlefleets to compare with Tsushima.
 The role of battleships was marginal to the land fighting in France and Russia; it was equally marginal to the German war on commerce (Handelskrieg) and the Allied blockade.

 By virtue of geography, the Royal Navy could keep the German High Seas Fleet confined to the North Sea with relative ease, but was unable to break the German superiority in the Baltic Sea.
 Both sides were aware, because of the greater number of British dreadnoughts, that a full fleet engagement would likely result in a British victory.
 The German strategy was, therefore, to try to provoke an engagement on favourable terms: either inducing a part of the Grand Fleet to enter battle alone, or to fight a pitched battle near the German coast, where friendly minefields, torpedo boats, and submarines could even the odds.

 The first two years of war saw conflict in the North Sea limited to skirmishes by battlecruisers at the Battle of Heligoland Bight and Battle of Dogger Bank, and raids on the English coast.
 In May 1916, a further attempt to draw British ships into battle on favourable terms resulted in a clash of the battlefleets on 31 May to 1 June in the indecisive Battle of Jutland.

 In the other naval theatres, there were no decisive pitched battles.
 In the Black Sea, Russian and Turkish battleships skirmished, but nothing more.
 In the Baltic Sea, action was largely limited to convoy raiding and the laying of defensive minefields.
-The Adriatic was in a sense the mirror of the North Sea: the Austro-Hungarian dreadnought fleet was confined to the Adriatic Sea by the British and French blockade but bombarded the Italians on several occasions, notably at Ancona in 1915.
+The Adriatic was in a sense the mirror of the North Sea: the Austro-Hungarian dreadnought fleet was confined to the Adriatic Sea by the Italian, British and French blockade but bombarded the Italians on several occasions, notably at Ancona in 1915.
 And in the Mediterranean, the most important use of battleships was in support of the amphibious assault at Gallipoli.